barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 Let us look in some more details on cloud ML providers.
 With the goal to use TensorFlow as the ML tool.

 **Disclaimer:** *The opinions herein are based on my limited experience using each of the mentioned platforms.
 I may be grossly off in my analysis.
-Take with a grain of salt!
+Take with the ton of salt!
 You've been warned!*

 ## Amazon EC2
 Here we have a choice from older systems for just $0.65/hour, and up to the bleeding-edge monster of 16GPUs+64CPUs at $14.40/hour.